oconnor663/jacko.io/posts/smart_pointers.md

-# Smart Pointers Can't Solve Use-After-Free in C++
+# Smart Pointers Can't Solve Use-After-Free
 ###### 2025 February 24

 "If we use smart pointers everywhere, can C++ be as memory-safe as [Circle] or